 A deep commitment to equity and cultural diversity is brought to the development of the Social Welfare program.
 The program's mission gives special attention to the poor and underserved populations, and fosters an appreciation for differences based on gender, ethnicity, race, religious creed, sexual orientation, class and physical and developmental disabilities.
 The BASW program is designed for students in the South Puget Sound region who are committed to providing more effective social services to populations experiencing social and economic difficulties.

-Students must complete the required BASW core curriculum in sequence over a two-year period.
-The BASW curriculum will consist of a 58-credit program comprised of three major areas: foundation courses, social work practice courses and practicum combined with practicum seminars.
-In addition to these three areas, students will be required to complete 10 credits of upper-division Social Welfare electives.
+Students complete the required BASW core curriculum in sequence over a two-year period.
+The BASW curriculum consists of a 58-credit program comprised of three major areas: foundation courses, social work practice courses and practicum (field education) combined with practicum seminars.
+In addition to these three areas, students are required to complete 10 credits of upper-division Social Welfare electives.
+Practicum (field education) is a yearlong internship experience where students have the opportunity to apply classroom learning to practice with individuals, families, groups, organizations, communities, and policy makers.
+This happens during senior year in a "real world" setting at a local service organization under the supervision of an experienced social worker.
+Through practicum, students build skills and experience to be successful in the field as professional social workers.
 General electives may also be required depending upon the number of college level credits applied toward the degree.